President, CEO and Foundation Board Member

 Senior Research and Policy Analyst

-Caitlin Ellis joined NIHCM Foundation in October 2014 as the Research and Policy Analyst.
-In her current senior position, she examines health policy issues with a focus on maternal and child health.
+Caitlin Ellis joined NIHCM in October 2014.
+She examines health policy issues with a focus on maternal and child health.

-Ms. Ellis received her Masters in Public Affairs in 2014 with a concentration in Policy Analysis from the School of Public and Environmental Affairs at Indiana University, Bloomington.
-She graduated from Willamette University with a BA in Politics in 2011.
-Ms. Ellis held several political and non-profit internships and fellowships while completing her degrees.
+Ms. Ellis received her Masters in Public Affairs with a concentration in Policy Analysis from the School of Public and Environmental Affairs at Indiana University, Bloomington, and she holds a BA in Politics from Willamette University.
+Ms. Ellis held several political and nonprofit internships and fellowships while completing her degrees.

 Director of Administration